hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Conclusion:** If successful, approaches like the ID card system and the childcare support programme could be replicated in other locations to contribute to integrating waste pickers into the formal economy.
 Lessons learnt from developing financially sustainable waste collection models and designing supply chains for waste should be disseminated across other locations and waste streams.

-**SDG 1 "No Poverty":** To improve the lives of waste pickers, the goals of this projects included enrolling them into an ID card system, training them in waste management safety and installing WASH facilities for them.
+**SDG 1 "No Poverty":** To improve the lives of waste pickers, the goals of this project included enrolling them into an ID card system, training them in waste management safety and installing WASH facilities for them.

 **SDG 5 "Gender equality":** One of the goals of the project is to establish a childcare support programme for children of waste pickers.